Bionif92/Cursos-de-Programacion/React/React.md

 ### React Query & React Router

-The cache is grabbed with the loader, then with
+The cache is grabbed with the loader, then with useQuery in the component, the cache data is taken
 ````
 //editevent.jsx
 import {